nf-core/airrflow/docs/usage/bulk_tutorial.md

 Succeeded   : 271
 ```

 ## Understanding the results

-After running the pipeline, several subfolders are available under the results folder.
+After running the pipeline, several sub-folders are available under the results folder.

 ```bash
 Airrflow_report.html